AdobeDocs/campaign-classic.en/help/technotes/acc-config-updates.md

 As an on-premise/hybrid customer, you need to upgrade to one of the version listed above.
 In addition, a few manual tasks must to be performed to make sure your environment is safe and ready for upcoming changes from Adobe or third-party systems.

+>[!NOTE]
+>
+>For any question about these changes, contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html).

 ## Security updates

 Latest Campaign versions come with a security fix which reinforce protection against Server Side Request Forgery (SSRF) issues.
 Learn more [in this page](https://helpx.adobe.com/security/products/campaign/apsb21-04.html).